• A

 • Results of a national Russian language exam.

-• A certificate proving proficiency at TROFL-II level (or TROFL-III, if required by the programme).
+• A certificate proving proficiency at TROFL-II level (or TROFL-III, if required by the programme) or an equivalent qualification.

-• Documentation of prior education conducted in Russian.
+• A relevant prior education credential where the instruction was conducted entirely in Russian.

 How can students learn Russian while studying at HSE University?